Chemistry in a Cryogenic Buffer Gas Cell

-We observe a pronounced discrepancy in the experimental production of CaH or CaD depending on whether H$_2$, HD, or D$_2$ is used as the reactant gas.
-With H$_2$, substantial yields of thermalized Ca atoms and CaH molecules are detected, even in the absence of He as a buffer gas (Fig. \ref{fig:H2_buffer_gas}, green).
-In contrast, using HD or D$_2$ under similar conditions results in significantly lower yields of thermalized Ca atoms, with molecular production falling below our detection limits (Fig. \ref{fig:H2_buffer_gas}, yellow and red).
-These findings highlight the unique advantages of H$_2$ as a reactant and cooling medium in CBGB systems.
+A significant discrepancy is observed in the experimental yields of CaH or CaD depending on whether H$_2$, HD, or D$_2$ serves as the reactant gas.
+With H$_2$, substantial yields of thermalized calcium atoms and CaH molecules are detected, even in the absence of He as a buffer gas (Fig.~\ref{fig:H2_buffer_gas}, green).
+As a comparison, when HD or D$_2$ is supplied, the thermalized calcium yield drops significantly, and CaH (or CaD) production falls below our detection limits (Fig.~\ref{fig:H2_buffer_gas}, yellow and red).
+These findings highlight the advantages of H$_2$ as a reactant and cooling medium in CBGB systems.